Berthed at the Charlestown Navy Yard in Boston, "Old Ironsides" is the oldest commissioned warship still afloat.

 The ship returned to port in Boston, and received numerous visitors over the years, but deteriorated and required extensive restoration work again.
-President Roosevelt placed the ship on permanent commission in 1940, which protected the vessel somewhat from further deterioration, and she was assigned to serve as a brig for officers awaiting court-martial.
+President Roosevelt placed the ship on permanent commission in 1940, which protected the vessel somewhat from further deterioration, and it was assigned to serve as a brig for officers awaiting court-martial.

 The funding for true restoration finally came in the 1970s, in preparation for the US Bicentennial celebrations.
 Indeed, an entire tract of land in Indiana was set aside to supply the white oak needed for repair work.
-The grand ship sailed again, leading a parade of tall ships through Boston Harbor for Operation Sail, firing her guns for the first time in over 100 years.
+The grand ship sailed again, leading a parade of tall ships through Boston Harbor for Operation Sail, firing its guns for the first time in over 100 years.

 Know Before You Go